Skip to content

 # IPsum blocklist — the snippet file is generated at build time and

-# updated daily by cron.
+# updated daily by wafctl's Go scheduler.
 It defines @ipsum_blocked and a route block.

 (ipsum_blocklist) {